Solomon's Seal

 Lily family (Liliaceae)

-Cultivation: Typical growing conditions are light shade to partial sun, mesic levels of moisture, and fertile loamy soil.
-This plant is fairly rugged and tolerates less than ideal conditions.
-The foliage persists all summer and is rarely bothered by disease.
+Cultivation: This plant prefers light shade to partial sun, mesic levels of moisture, and fertile loamy soil.
+It is fairly rugged and tolerates less than ideal conditions.
+The foliage persists all summer and it is rarely bothered by disease.

-Faunal Associations: The nectar and pollen of the flowers attract various long-tongued bees, including bumblebees, Anthophorine bees, and Little Carpenter bees.
-The Ruby-Throated Hummingbird also sucks nectar from the flowers.
-Short-tongued Halictid bees may visit the flowers to collect pollen, but they are not effective pollinators.
-The berries are eaten by the Greater Prairie Chicken and various birds of the woodlands.
+Faunal Associations: The nectar and pollen of the flowers attract various bees, including bumblebees, Anthophorid bees (Anthophora spp.), and Halictid bees (Lasioglossum spp.).
+The Ruby-Throated Hummingbird also feeds on nectar from the flowers.
+Other insects feed destructively on the foliage and other parts of Solomon's Seal.
+These species include the aphid, Catamergus kickapoo, which sucks sap from the leaf undersides; adults of a thrips, Ctenothrips bridwelli, which are found on the foliage; leaf-rolling larvae of the moth, Clepsis melaleucana (Black-Patched Clepsis), which feed on foliage or flowers; and larvae of the sawflies, Phymatocera racemosa and Phymatocera smilacinae, which feed on the foliage.
+The berries are eaten by the Greater Prairie Chicken and various woodland birds.
 White-Tailed Deer are quite fond of the foliage and will chomp off the tops of plants to about 6" above the ground.

-Photographic Location: Along a shady fencerow near the webmaster's apartment complex in Urbana, Illinois.
+Photographic Location: Along a shady fence row near the webmaster's apartment complex in Urbana, Illinois, and a shaded wildflower garden at the University of Illinois in the same city.

-Comments: The foliage of Solomon's Seal is attractive, while the flowers aren't very showy.
+Comments: The foliage of Solomon's Seal (Polygonatum commutatum) is attractive, while the flowers aren't very showy.
 Other Polygonatum spp. in Illinois have a similar appearance, but they are far less common.
 One species, Polygonatum pubescens (Pubescent Solomon's Seal) is pubescent on the undersides of its leaves (particularly along the veins), while the undersides of the leaves of Solomon's Seal are hairless.
-Another species, Polygonatum biflorum (Small Solomon's Seal), is slightly smaller in size and has sessile leaves, while the leaves of Solomon's Seal clasp the central stem.
+Another species, Polygonatum biflorum (Small Solomon's Seal), is slightly smaller in size with sessile leaves, while the leaves of Solomon's Seal clasp the central stem.
+There is an uncommon polyploid variant of Solomon's Seal that produces leafy stems about 3½-6' tall (or long) and its umbels often have more than 5 flowers.
+This variant is sometimes referred to as Giant Solomon's Seal.
+It prefers moist wooded areas, such as floodplain woodlands.
 Another group of plants with similar foliage, Smilacina spp.
-(False Solomon's Seals), produce terminal panicles of flowers, while Polygonatum spp.
-(Solomon's Seals) produce non-terminal umbels of flowers from the axils of the leaves.
+(False Solomon's Seal species), produce terminal panicles of flowers, while Polygonatum spp.
+(Solomon's Seal species) produce non-terminal umbels of flowers from the axils of their leaves.

 Return